 There are some beautiful images in this story but I do feel it leans a bit too heavily on a Walt Disney type of scene.
 It might be better to keep the animals as real ones rather than anthropomorphic.

-Homework for Christmas 1997.

-24th assignment

 Write a romantic story on an unusual theme.

 ANNE HAMMOND ALONE PART 1

-Ever since the night in the corridor at Michael and Jasmine’s flat, they spent more and more time in the cosy bedsit Nick shared with his mates.
+Ever since the night in the corridor at Michael and Jyoti’s flat, they spent more and more time in the cosy bedsit Nick shared with his mates.

-The sheer pleasure of living in it!
+The sheer pleasure of living in it.
 Just in one room where everything she ever needed was contained within four walls, where the necessities were more than sufficient to provide for all human comfort.
 It felt intimate and warm with the electric fire glowing in the dark, tucked inside the old chimney place and the phone’s cable buried somewhere around the room.

 One day Nick came back and said that he had found a studio flat somewhere else.
 He said he would come back to the bedsit only to practise.
 That was the beginning of a new and wonderful life for Anne who had never dreamt of living such a reality.
 She spent most the weekends keeping house for him.
 She rearranged the sparse furniture, bought flowers and ashtrays and covered stains on the coffee table with a lacy cloth.
 She insisted they should be together when shopping; just like any other boyfriend and girlfriend she envied in the old times when she could only dream of finding a boyfriend of her own.
 Nick did not mind going with her to buy sheets and a duvet at a local store.
-Or going to the launderette on Sunday mornings, throwing their clothes pell-mell inside the machine then going to the neighbouring coffee bar for a coffee, sitting opposite each other, reading the Sunday papers.
+Or going to the launderette on Sunday mornings, throwing their clothes pell-mell inside the machine, subsequently going to the neighbouring coffee bar for a coffee, sitting opposite each other, reading the Sunday papers.
 Or simply sitting on the bench in the launderette watching their clothes go around and around, recognising their soapy garments and laughing for no reason.

 One day they went back to the launderette after their coffee break and found that their clothes had disappeared.
-Nick thought immediately that they had been stolen.
+Nick thought that they had been stolen.
 Both became worried.
 Asking around if they had seen anything, a man pointed to a blue basket full of washed clothes under a bench in between a dispensing machine and a closed door.
-Nick immediately kicked up a fuss over the whole episode.
+Nick kicked up a fuss over the whole episode.
 It was the first time Anne had witnessed his temper for something that she thought he should have reacted to more calmly.
 They carried on bickering on their way home.

-‘Since you ask me, yes I was worried too for just a moment.
+‘Since you ask me, yes, I was worried too for just a moment.
 But then I would have taken it easy once we found them.’

 ‘That idiot should not have taken my clothes out of the machine in the first place.
-No concern of his!,’ he retorted.
+No concern of his,’ he retorted.

 ‘He may have needed a tub to wash his clothes.
 Perhaps there weren’t any free at the time and he emptied ours because it was switched off.’